arvimanninen/Proko/README.md

 # Dynamic survey application for construction companies
 Dynamic survey app, which main purpose is to increase customer satisfaction in construction projects.
-The target user group is (regular) construction workers.
-Part of the Digitalization In Customer Interaction (DICIA)-research project, which is an co-op of Haaga-Helia University of Applied Sciences, Aalto University, University of Helsinki, and few Finnish companies.
+In practice, the application is made for collecing data about various issues in construction projects from construction workers.
+Application is part of the Digitalization In Customer Interaction (DICIA)-research project, which is an co-op of Haaga-Helia University of Applied Sciences, Aalto University, University of Helsinki, and few Finnish companies.
 Project is mainly funded by TEKES (The Finnish Funding Agency for Technology and Innovation).
 TEKES merged with Finpro (government-owned corporation for promotion of export) in 2018 and is now known as Business Finland.

 ## Features
 - Unlimited amount of question sets with unlimited amount of questions, based on database data